Huntsman-Studio/oliorama/wp-content/plugins/two-factor-authentication/readme.txt

 * User interface simplified/de-cluttered

 == Upgrade Notice ==
-* 1.12.1 : Major re-factor.
+* 1.12.2 : Major re-factor.
 If you had hand-written custom PHP code that hooks into any internal classes, you will want to review your customisations carefully first.
+1.12.2 fixes a regression in 1.12.0 for sites without AUTH_KEY defined in wp-config.php